Ryan Jeffers Player Props: Twins vs. Cardinals

 Ryan Jeffers At The Plate

-- Jeffers has eight doubles, a triple, five home runs and 20 walks while batting .281.
+- Jeffers is batting .282 with nine doubles, a triple, five home runs and 21 walks.

-- Jeffers enters this game on a eight-game hitting streak.
-Over the course of his last games, he's hitting .444 with one homer.
+- Jeffers will look to extend his nine-game hitting streak.
+He's batting .471 in his last outings.

-- In 9.1% of his games this year, he has homered, and 2.6% of his trips to the dish.
+- In five games this season, he has hit a long ball (8.9%, and 2.6% of his trips to the dish).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.